OlgaUtochka/Nuitrack-docs/docs/UnityAnimation_page.md

 # Animating the Avatar using Skeleton

 In this tutorial, you'll learn how to animate an avatar in Unity, employing the user's skeleton data.
-To do this, you need **Nuitrack SDK** and any supported sensor (for example, **VicoVR**), as well as a mobile device (optional).
+To do this, you need **Nuitrack SDK** and [any supported sensor](https://nuitrack.com/), as well as a mobile device (optional).

 You can animate an avatar by mapping the user's skeleton and model skeleton.
 There are two mapping types: direct and indirect.